Owen Sound Greys: 2010–11 season

-After a year hiatus, the Greys returned with a short bench and started the rebuilding process.
-Not much hope of a competitive season was ever tossed Owen Sound's way.
-But what makes the return a success isn't the season record—it was the lack of a mass exodus of players at the Christmas Break.
-Players bought into the rebuilding process and stuck it out which earned a tremendous amount of respect from around the league and left the Greys in a good position with a solid nucleus to build on for next season.
+After a year hiatus, the Greys returned and started the rebuilding process.
+Players bought into the rebuilding process and left the Greys with a solid nucleus to build on for next season.

 2011–12 season

 After a much better season performance-wise, it was announced that the Greys franchise had been awarded to David Arseneaut, the team's major sponsor, by the OHA despite the team being community owned.
 On April 25, 2012, the OHA announced its approval of Arseneault's plan to relocate the team to Brampton, Ontario.
 This ends the long tradition of OHA Junior hockey in Owen Sound one season shy of what would be its centennial.